ZGStuff/docs/docs/modpacks/create.md

 Once you've created the list, there will be a `Modrinth pack` button that you can click to export to the Modrinth modpack format.

 ![Export from Moddermore](../../static/img/tutorial/moddermore.png)

+### CurseForge (with another launcher to convert the mods to modrinth versions)

+You CAN technically make a modpack in the CurseForge launcher, just make sure to use a DIFFERENT launcher (such as ATLauncher) in order to convert the mods to Modrinth builds of them.
+If mods from CurseForge do NOT have a Modrinth version, replace them with Modrinth equivalents.